rendaw/decpac/readme.md

 It would be awesome if decpac could install Ruby/Node packages as well using `npm2arch` and its ilk.

 Renamed packages need to be renamed in the config manually.  decpac could update the config file automatically but de/reserializing deletes comments.
 Maybe making a `(comment)` type would work?

+# Related projects

+* [Nix](https://nixos.org/nix/) - A strict declarative package (and config) manager that can be used on Arch, and also the basis of Linux distro [NixOS](https://nixos.org/)
+* [aconfmgr](https://github.com/CyberShadow/aconfmgr) - A declarative Arch-native package and config manager